siteckris/scripts/Git.md

 - `git push` - sends the staged files to the assosiated remote repository
     - `git push -u origin main` - syntax -u is for *up stream* to the origin main branch and feature.
 Usually only used the first time you push something you created locally to the remote repo.
 Later it will recognice the location/branch
-    - `git push main` - this should be enough to push, when the reposetory is up and running and the first pushes have been completed
+    - `git push origin main` - this should be enough to push, when the repository is up and running and the first pushes have been completed

 - `git pull` - retrieves updates from remote repositories, and merges them to the local